 4. Yikes!
 Yokai Are All Over!

 Yokai, or Japanese supernatural spirits, occupy a strange position in traditional and modern Japanese culture.

 They are seen as terrifying, but often, they are also beloved, to the extent many are nowadays used as tourism or retail mascots.
 Much of this curious phenomenon is thanks to the enduring popularity of GeGeGe no Kitarō, a Yokai manga created in 1960 by Shigeru Mizuki.
 In remote Shimane, a prefecture famous for supernatural and religious associations, GeGeGe no Kitarō souvenirs are even widely sold.
 Were you to visit Shigeru’s hometown of Sakaiminato, you’d also find Yokai lampposts, art sculptures, and Yokai trains.

 5. I’m From the Future, and I Love Japanese Snacks!

 In other words, all are manga and anime characters.
-For the Japanese government to pick these characters as cultural ambassadors for Tokyo Olympics 2020, is it not proof of how proud the country is of them?
+For the Japanese government to pick these characters as cultural ambassadors for Tokyo Olympics 2021, is it not proof of how proud Japan is of its manga and anime culture?

 6. I Can Talk, but I’ll Pretend I Can’t